Skip to content

 July 2020.
 Twitter’s internal admin tools become a weapon.

-A 17-year-old from Florida convinces Twitter employees to give him access to internal systems through a phone-based social engineering attack.
-With those credentials, the teenager gains access to Twitter’s admin panel—a tool designed for customer support that can take over any account on the platform.
+A 17-year-old from Florida convinces Twitter employees to surrender access to internal systems through a phone-based social engineering attack.
+With those credentials, the teenager gains entry to Twitter’s admin panel — a tool designed for customer support that can take over any account on the platform without the owner’s password, second factor, or recovery email being involved.
+The tool was trusted because it was internal; that trust became the breach.

-This module teaches identity and access management—how to authenticate who someone is, authorize what they can do, and ensure the principle of least privilege limits the damage when (not if) credentials are compromised.
+This module teaches identity and access management — how to authenticate who someone is, authorize what they can do, scope every permission to the smallest useful surface, and ensure the principle of least privilege limits the damage when (not if) a credential is compromised.
+By the end you will be able to read an existing IAM design and tell whether it prevents a Twitter-style failure or invites one.

 The Bouncer Analogy